Adaptive isogeometric analysis of high-order phase-field fracture based on THB-splines: Isogeometric phase-field brittle Fracture

 Firstly, geometric damage instantiation defines initial cracks or pores as geometric voids.
 This can be done by meshing of the initial geometry around these geometric discontinuities, as commonly done in FEM \cite{GERASIMOV2019990}, or by geometric methods such as trimming or imersion to locally ``disable'' the geometric domain.
 In the isogeometric analysis framework, which is the scope of this paper, the former approach typically requires multi-patch simulation, which becomes non-trivial for higher-order basis functions \cite{Verhelst2024a}.
 The latter approach, on the other hand, provides geometric generality, but the price is paid in terms of complicated quadrature schemes and potential advanced preconditioning \cite{dePrenter2023}.\\

 Secondly, damage instantiation by defining an initial phase-field is a common problem in phase-field fracture simulation.
 In this case, initial cracks or pores are represented by damaged material rather than material voids, which is done by initializing the phase-field.
-To this end, the phase-field can be initialized by imposition of the history variable \cite{BORDEN201277}, or by an interpolated phase-field variable (IPF, \cite{greco2024higher}).
-In the present paper, we employ the latter strategy as it is, contrary to the history variable approach, general for the chosen energy dissipation functional (AT1 or AT2).\\
+To this end, the phase-field can be initialized by imposition of the history variable \cite{BORDEN201277}, or by an interpolated phase-field variable (IPF, \cite{greco2024higher}).\\ {\NEW In this paper, we adopt the IPF approach.
+In this approach, a pre-field of constant value $0.9999$ is defined within a $\beta$-neighborhood of the initial crack, where $\beta=\frac{1}{3}\ell_0$ for mesh size $h=\frac{\ell_0}{4}$, and $\beta=\frac{3}{4}\ell_0$ for mesh size $h=\frac{\ell_0}{2}$, as suggested in \cite{greco2024higher}.
+The phase-field is then initialized by performing an $L_2$ projection of this neighborhood onto the phase-field basis functions.
+Since the neighborhood is defined as a band around the initial crack, the $L_2$ projection can be solved by solving a low-rank subproblem containing only the basis functions with support in the neighborhood, which is computationally more efficient.
+This approach is general for both the AT1 and AT2 models, as it does not rely on the definition of a history variable, which is specific to the AT2 model.}

-Ultimately, the two approaches can be combined.
+Ultimately, {\NEW the geometric damage instantiation and the phase-field initialization approaches} can be combined.
 For example, porous media can be represented geometrically, while cracks in this media can be represented by an initial phase-field.
 In this paper, we focus on the phase-field initialization approach, leaving the geometric or combined representations of discontinuities in the presented framework future research.\\